platformsh/template-builder/templates/gatsby-drupal/files/gatsby/README.md

       - File
       - Content
       - URL alias
 3. Update an Article.
-Go to one of your article, and update any of the fields.
+Go to one of your articles, and update any of the fields.

 ## Customizations